 The mural is a jumble of imagery, but the road at the top leads to green hills in the distance.
 If you drive down 21st Ave from the mural, yes, you’ll get to the Green Hills neighborhood.
 But it’s south, not west, and the sun shouldn’t be rising or setting in that direction.
 Oh well, it’s art!
 The mural has received a little wear in eight years, but it’s still standing.
 Hopefully, it will be around for many more.

 (Note, Rudloff does not link to her Instagram page on her website, so here it is.)

-Located at 1814 21st Avenue South.
-The mural faces an alley on the north side of the building, across from Fido.
-This is Hillsboro Village, so a fair amount of parking, almost none of it free.
-In non-COVID times, parking at peak hours can be very hard.
+Located at 1602 21st Avenue South.
+The mural is on the north side of the building, facing Caper’s Avenue.
+This is Hillsboro Village, so lots of parking, but not much of it free.